I tried checking the GenAI Observability dashboard of the Observability feature in Amazon Bedrock AgentCore

 }

-It continues with a specific question.
-It's easy to understand.
-The history includes previous question history as well.
+It continues with the specific question.
+It's very clear.
+The history includes past question history as well.

 {